pharmbio/robotlab/sop.md

 6. Detach the dispenser cassettes around the peristaltic pumps

+7. Incubator:
-7. Incubator: turn off and have it slightly open for a while to let it cool down
+   - For dry runs when the incubator is not set up for experiments: turn off and have it slightly open for a while to let it cool down.
+   - When the incubator is set up for experiment: ask Polina.
+The proceduce will include removing the water with a suction pump.

 ## Update timings